turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 ### Extensions

 Extensions are a great way to earn additional points beyond the 150 available in this project.
 That said, awarding points for delivering a given extension is up to the instructor, who may only award partial points depending on the quality of the implementation.
 The points listed below represent the maximum number of points.
 Extensions can _not_ be done after the fact without instructor permission in advance.

-#### Inline idea editing

-(10 additional points.)

-When a user clicks the title or idea of an idea in the list, that text should become an editable text field, pre-populated with the existing idea title or body.
-The user should be able to "commit" their changes by pressing "Enter/Return" or by clicking outside of the text field.

 #### Tagging